cloudprober/cloudprober/docs/content/docs/surfacers/cloudwatch.md

   docs:
     parent: "surfacers"
     weight: 30
-title: "Cloudwatch (AWS Cloud Monitoring)"
+title: "Cloudwatch (AWS)"
 ---

 Cloudprober can natively export metrics to AWS Cloudwatch using the cloudwatch [surfacer](/surfacers/overview).
 Adding the cloudwatch surfacer to cloudprover is as simple as adding the following stanza to the config:

 ```
 surfacer {